Best Online Master’s Degrees in: Engineering Management

 Building a Career

 As managers, engineers may have higher earning potential.
-The BLS reports that architectural and engineering managers from all disciplines had a median annual wage of $119,260 in 2010.
+The BLS reports that architectural and engineering managers from all disciplines had a median annual wage of $119,260.
 Remember, however, that wage and employment figures will depend on where you live, your employer, your level of experience and skill, and your position.
 Employment for architectural and engineering managers is expected to increase by 9% between 2010 and 2020.

 While not all engineers are required to be licensed, engineering licensure is required for government engineering contracts.
 Licensure requires a degree from an ABET-accredited engineering program, a passing score on the Fundamentals of Engineering (FE) exam, and a passing score on the Professional Engineering (PE) exam.
 Obtaining a degree from an ABET-accredited engineering program qualifies you for the FE exam; the PE exam may be taken after successfully completing the FE exam.